Cem Yılmaz: Career

+Yılmaz began working for the satirical magazine LeMan during the early 1990s.
+He staged his first show during his time at the magazine, at the LeMan Cultural Centre, which was opened on the ground floor of the magazine's building.
+He subsequently began performing at the Beşiktaş Cultural Centre, where he made a name for himself through the shows he organised there.
+In 1995, he appeared in the music video for a song from the album Kime Ne, released by Özlem Tekin.

 In 1998, he had his cinematic debut with the movie Everything's Gonna Be Great.
 Yılmaz achieved his greatest success by starring in and writing the big-budget sci-fi parody G.O.R.A.
 (2004), also directed by Ömer Faruk Sorak.
 Despite spending several years in production because of financial and other technical problems, G.O.R.A. became a box-office hit and, according to Rekin Teksoy, "showed that popular cinema was successful in appealing to wide audiences".
 He has since repeated his box office successes with a sequel to G.O.R.A called A.R.O.G., The Magician and Yahşi Batı, and has appeared in more than 10 films and worked as a voice actor in a number of motion pictures.
 He played in the movie "Water Diviner" with Russell Crowe.

-Yılmaz started doing stand-up shows in the bars of Leman Kültür in the early 1990s.
-He has since created four stand-up specials.
+Yılmaz has created seven stand-up specials.
 In addition, he has directed the Borusan Istanbul Philharmonic Orchestra twice.

 During the course of his career, Cem Yılmaz has been the commercial face of Panasonic, Opet, Türk Telekom, Türkiye İş Bankası and Doritos, among others.
 The caricatures that he has drawn and the scenario of three of his movies that were released in the form of a book were well received by fans.

 He has also received a number of awards in Turkey, including a "Best Actor Award" at the Sadri Alışık Awards and the 4th Yeşilçam Awards.